m8taylor/Samples-of-Work/README.md

     The next steps are to collect more data and do more cleaning.

-# Share.py and Follow.py can be used to interface with webpages, without utilizing Selenium
+# Share.py and Follow.py can be used to Interface with Webpages, without Utilizing Selenium

     Alarm.py sets off an alarm if something goes wrong.
 This helps to catch bugs.